-Yes, Article 41 and 42 of Law No. 36 of 1999, also known as the “Telecommunication Law,” allow providers to record the use of telecommunications and to record data per the laws and regulations.
-That said, providers of telecommunications must obtain a written request from the Attorney General and/or the Chief of the Indonesian Police for specific criminal acts ( in cases of criminal activities)
+Articles 41 and 42 of Law No. 36 of 1999, commonly referred to as the "Telecommunication Law," allow providers to record telecommunications use and data per applicable laws and regulations.
+However, for specific criminal acts, telecommunications providers must obtain a written request from the Attorney General and/or the Chief of the Indonesian Police (in cases of criminal activities).

-Also, written requests for information must include what has been recorded, the recording period, and the time period for reporting the results.
+Written requests for information must also include what was recorded, the time period during which it was recorded, and the time frame for keeping the reports.

 7. Is it legal to use video monitoring systems in the workplace?

-Yes.
-The following precautions should be taken when installing a video monitoring system: :
+The following precautions should be taken when installing a video monitoring system:

 - Notifying employees that their work environment is being monitored through a video system.